OctopusDeploy/blog/blog/2023-12/set-up-local-k8s-deployment-pipeline/index.md

 The installer will set up your MicroK8s instance.
 You can check it's running by using the `microk8s status --wait-ready` command in Windows Terminal.

-You can stop and start MicroK8s whenever you need with the following commands.
+You can stop and start MicroK8s with the following commands.
 Stopping MicroK8s when not in use will save system resources and battery performance:

 - `microk8s start`
 - `microk8s stop`